inspedralbes/tr3-cinema-24-25-ImShad0w/README.md

 - [x] Create a simple seat map
 - [x] Create a way for reserving and buying the seats
 - [x] Add real time queue for up to 5 people
-- [ ] Add persistance to the queue via Redis
-- [ ] Add cypress E2E testing of the application
+- [x] Add cypress E2E testing of the application

 ## Key concepts to learn for this project